Submitty/submitty.github.io/_docs/developer/rensselaer_center_for_open_source/2023_Youssef_Hassan.md

 ### Acknowledgments

-* I would like to express my gratitude to Barb Cutler and my fellow contributors during the summer for their assistance and guidance when I encountered challenges.
+* I would like to express my gratitude to Barbara Cutler and my fellow contributors during the summer for their assistance and guidance when I encountered challenges.
 I greatly appreciate the opportunity to work on Submitty during the summer.